SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 To send messages to Solace, a camel route must be defined.
 The following modifications to the configuration file created above in Step 2 show an example of simple message sending.

-To the previous XML configuration, add a route element with “to” child which specifies the Solace JMS JNDI name of the destination used for sending.
+To the previous XML configuration, add a route element with "to" child which specifies the Solace JMS JNDI name of the destination used for sending.

 ```xml
 <camelContext xmlns="http://camel.apache.org/schema/spring">